-- It is possible to swap the 3rd year and 4th year in this plan if you intend to go to Berlin in the Fall of your 4th year. - In addition to taking Chem 330 (which is a requirement for the BCMB major), students on the Berlin program also take classes that satisfy the creative arts and international studies general education requirements.
+- It is possible to swap the 3rd and 4th years if you intend to go to Berlin in the Fall of your 4th year. - In addition to taking Chem 330 (which is a requirement for the BCMB major), students on the Berlin program also take classes that satisfy the creative arts, culture/power/identity, and historical perspectives requirements.
+In addition, like all overseas study programs, it will satisfy the global perspectives general education requirement.